yanghuafang/map-pose-former/docs/DATASET.md

 `test_true_correction_aligns_detections_onto_the_map` fails below a 0.75 inlier
 fraction.
 If the labels drift, every downstream metric looks healthy while measuring the wrong thing.

+The history has the same invariant, conjugated:
+`test_history_lands_on_the_map_through_egomotion` warps past detections through `hist_rel` then `delta` and requires them to align as well as the current frame — 0.904 against 0.904.
+A sign error there would train happily and silently turn the past into noise.

 ## Ablations